 Most businesses starting in Michigan selling a product or offering certain services will need to register for a sales tax license.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number, or sales tax registration.
+A sales tax license is commonly referred to as a seller’s permit, sales tax license, sales tax number, or sales tax registration.

 Check out the rest of this guide to determine who needs a sales tax license, what products and services are taxable, how to register for a permit, and reporting requirements.